bernedom/bernedom.github.io/_posts/2020-03-17-micro-benchmarking-with-catch2.md

 thumbnail: images/cpp_logo.png
 ---

-**"Do you have continous benchmarking for your code?"** Is a question I often ask when people talk about optimizing their code for performance.
+**"Do you have continuous benchmarking for your code?"** Is a question I often ask when people talk about optimizing their code for performance.
 An surprisingly the answer is often a "No" and then some excuses on why not.
 One of the most common one being that it is hard to set up and run.
 Granted having a full-blown system-wide testing setup is often tough to do, but if you start small, setting up a reliable performance indicator becomes easy.
 I will illustrate this by using [Catch2](https://github.com/catchorg/Catch2) for micro-benchmarking and [github actions](https://github.com/features/actions) to build a setup in less than an hour.
 Check out the [SI library](https://github.com/bernedom/SI) for a running example.

 # A word on virtual environments